js20org/automate-cli/README.md

 Now run `emp release` to create a new version and release it locally on your own computer.

-#### Release only
+### Build release

-If you locally want to release a specific version that has already been created then run:
+If you have an existing release of a package that is not installed in your repository you can build it and install it with this command.

-`emp release-local`
+`emp build-release`

 ### Install / Upgrade